The following are some screenshots of the pop-ups that allow notifications to be displayed by websites in different web browsers:

 5. It will open the Content Settings page.
 Click the Notifications option.

 6. The toggle button provided next to ” Ask before sending (recommended) ” will be set to ON, i.e., enabled by default.

 Setting the toggle to OFF means disabled, and the optional text will be changed to Blocked.

 Turn off pop-up website notifications in Mozilla Firefox

-1. Open Firefox and click the 3 dashes icon on the right side of the toolbar to open the main menu.
+1. Open Firefox and click the three dashes icon on the toolbar’s right side to open the main menu.
 Now click on the Options menu to open the Firefox settings page.

 Alternatively, you can customize this page using the about: preferences command in the address bar.

 2. Now, in the ” Privacy & Security ” tab, scroll down and go to the ” Permissions ” section.